trigger/trigger/docs/index.rst

 higher in mind.
 It's safe to assume that Trigger will not work properly on Python versions earlier than Python 2.6.

-For now, most of our documentation is automatically generated form the source code documentation, which is usually very detailed.
+For now, most of our documentation is automatically generated from the source code documentation, which is usually very detailed.
 As we move along, this will change, especially with regards to some of the more creative ways in which we use Trigger's major functionality.